 - Names of the individuals who will verify the corrective actions taken by others.

 - Timeline for correction and verification to be completed.

-Video—Click here to access a video designed to help districts prepare an effective corrective action plan.
+Video—Click here to access a video designed to help districts address audit deficiencies and prepare an effective corrective action plan.

 Template—Click here to access a corrective action plan template in Microsoft Excel that districts may use as a starting point for developing a corrective action plan.